UPPMAX/programming_formalisms/docs/literature/README.md

   Climatic change 53.1 (2002): 213-252.
   [Paper homepage](https://doi.org/10.1023/A:1014983229213)

+- `[Beck, 2022]` Beck, Kent.
+Test driven development: By example.
+  Addison-Wesley Professional, 2022.

 - `[Bertram, 2009]` Bertram, Dane.
   "The social nature of issue tracking in software engineering."
   University of Calgary (2009).

+- `[Bhat and Nagappan, 2006]` Bhat, Thirumalesh, and Nachiappan Nagappan.
+  "Evaluating the efficacy of test-driven development: industrial case studies."
+Proceedings of the 2006 ACM/IEEE international symposium on Empirical software engineering.
+2006.

 - `[Booch 2007]` Grady Booch et al.,
   Object-oriented analysis and design with applications - 3rd ed,